cdm-spring-2020/activities/genre.md

 - Lastly, you will receive a secon piece of paper with a second genre on it.

-Members of each team will work together to edit the poster into the second genre.
+Members of each team will work together to edit the poster or recreate it, so that it appears to belong to the second genre you've been assigned.
+Use tonal elemnts like color, shadow, font, aignment, etc. to convey the new genre.

 Divide up the work however you choose, but make sure everyone has a role.
 Upload your work to your Box.com folder when you are finished (one upload per team is fine, but name the file so that everyone's last name is included).